-The post-propaedeutic phase consists of a languages component (18 ECTS-credits), and offers in-depth familiarization with each discipline.
-For the 180 Bachelor, this in-depth familiarization component consists of 81 ECTS-credits; for the 147 Bachelor it consists of 69 ECTS-credits.
-The courses are offered either in Utrecht or in Tilburg on a rotating basis (year A in Utrecht, year B in Tilburg, etc.), except for the languages and Jewish Studies, which are offered in both places every year.
-The post-propaedeutic phase of both Bachelor programs (180 and 147) is concluded by writing a Bachelor's thesis of 9 ECTS-credits.
-The curriculums without a Bachelor's thesis as described in the Education and Examinations Regulations for the 2014-2015 academic year apply to students who started the program before September 1, 2014 and who have since been enrolled in the program without interruption.
+The post-propaedeutic phase consists of a languages component (9 ECTS-credits), and offers in-depth familiarization with each discipline.
+For the 180 Bachelor, this in-depth familiarization component consists of 81 ECTS-credits; for the 150 Bachelor it consists of 69 ECTS-credits.
+The post-propaedeutic phase of both Bachelor programs (180 and 150) is concluded by writing a Bachelor's thesis of 9 ECTS-credits.

-Students who intend to enrol for the First-degree Religion and Philosophy Teacher Training Master's program after obtaining their Bachelor's degree may replace the Greek 3, Hebrew 3, Latin 1, Latin 2, and Latin 3 courses with an elective course.
+Students who intend to enrol for the First-degree Religion and Philosophy Teacher Training Master's program after obtaining their Bachelor's degree may replace the Latin 1 and Latin 2 courses with an elective course.